LOS ANGELES MAC SUPPORT

 - No Sound – Sound settings wrong, Audio Midi needs changes, speakers unplugged, or microphone port blocked.

-- Font Management – Cleanup and organization of fonts using FontBook or third-party software.
+- Font Management – Cleanup and organization of fonts on your Apple using FontBook or third-party software.

 - Printer Problem – May be due to bad drivers, wi-fi setup, out-of-date firmware, damaged cables, or physical printer issues.

-- Scanner Not Working – Drivers need updating or client using incorrect software.
+- Scanner Not Working – Apple drivers need updating or client using incorrect software.

 - Wi-Fi Out – Can be caused by a corrupt profile, proxy settings, bad DNS addresses, or router issues.

 - Allow Sleep – Avoid turning your Mac off every night.
-In sleep mode it perform maintenance tasks that keep it running smoothly.
-It’s okay to turn the machine off if you will not be using it for an extended period.
+In sleep mode, your Mac will perform maintenance tasks that keep it running smoothly.
+It’s okay to turn your Apple off if you will not be using it for an extended period.

 - Empty The Trash – Try to empty both the system trash and the trash and junk folders in mail.
-Left unattended, these areas can start to eat storage space.
+Left unattended, these areas can start to eat into your Mac storage space.

-- Disk Utility – Run First Aid in Disk Utility at least once a month to resolve any errors before they cause major issues.
+- Disk Utility – Run First Aid in Disk Utility at least once a month to resolve any errors before they cause major issues on your Mac.

 No Problem Mac Provides Apple Macintosh, iPad, iPhone & Apple TV Support To The Following Communities